Foundation / Corporation

 -Allow students to interact and learn from artists and scholars; an opportunity that students may not have if these collaborations did not exist.

 Schools must apply for activities that:

--Serve students at a school with a school-wide FARMS rate greater than 35% as listed on the MCPS School at a Glance
+-Serve students at a school with a school-wide FARMS rate greater than 35% as listed on the MCPS School at a Glance; OR

 -Serve students within a clearly defined program that serves ESOL students, or students with disabilities.
-The defined program must be listed on the school’s MCPS School at a Glance page.
+The defined program must be listed on the school’s MCPS School at a Glance page; AND

 -Are based on one of the proposed teaching artist’s approved residencies as listed on AHCMC approved roster.